 Bottom crusts do not cook at the same speed as the filling and top and would be raw or doughy when finished.

-If you tried this Ground Beef Pot Pie, please leave a ⭐️ star rating and share your feedback in the 📝 comments section below.
-I would truly appreciate it!
+🐝 If you tried this Ground Beef Pot Pie, please leave a ⭐️ star rating and share your buzz in the 💬 comments below.
+I'd truly appreciate it!

 📖 Recipe